 Membership in the subgroups will be from a wide variety of interests, to ensure a balanced group and the broadest base for input.

-The chair will provide DNR staff the names and associations of those on the subgroup.
+The chair will provide the names and associations of those working on the subgroup.

 Each subgroup will take meeting notes and forward a draft of the notes to DNR staff for distribution to the subgroup for approval soon after each meeting.
 A final draft of the notes will be distributed to the RR EAG and put on the RR EAG’s web page.